pdefusco/CAI_Rapids_Articles/dask-cuda/README.md

 Create a CAI project and clone the repository located at this github URL: ```https://github.com/pdefusco/CAI_Rapids_Articles.git```

-Optionally, if you execute notebook 2, set the following project environment variables to access your data from S3.
+Optionally, if you execute script 2, set the following project environment variables to access your data from S3.
 You will need the AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and AWS_SESSION_TOKEN.

 ![alt text](../img/env-vars.png)